 - This drug may be present in the saliva, tears, sweat, urine, stool, vomit, semen, and vaginal secretions.
 Talk to your doctor and/or your nurse about the necessary precautions to take during this time.

 - This drug is excreted through your skin.
 You should shower or bathe with water at least twice a day during treatment and for 2 days after treatment.
 Your bed linens should be changed daily during treatment.

 Treating Side Effects

 - Mouth care is very important.
-Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or ½ teaspoon of baking soda in 8 ounces of water.
+Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
 This should be done at least after each meal and at bedtime.

 - If you have mouth sores, avoid mouthwash that has alcohol.
-Avoid alcohol and smoking because they can bother your mouth and throat.
+Also avoid alcohol and smoking because they can bother your mouth and throat.

 Food and Drug Interactions